aemooooon/Software-engineering-profolio/sprintgoals/index.md

 > That is a basic CRUD working on equipment model. we need at least four pages to show equipment list, could be adding new equipment, delete a exists equipment, could be updated a exists equipment.
 Also, hopefully do equipment tracking features.

 #### A
 > I have done web1, web2 in Otago Polyte, and also I had a couple of years experience on web development even that was old web development technology.
 Not to mention this time our team will work together, so I am confident I can achieve these goals.
+Also that will be our first milestone.

 #### R
 > Rob has mentioned the keywords of this project is inventory tracking.
 So all of the above goals are core functionality. its be must do.

 #### T
-> In terms of Time-Bound, this is a two-week period of the Sprint.
+> In terms of Time-Bound, this is a two-week period of the Sprint which means we will complete these task within two weeks.
 But I considered we should do that as soon as possible, because there are some unpredictable things that always happen, we must leave our own time to deal with it.